Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 • Foreign governments will be allowed to organise charter flights to repatriate their citizens, but only if they can satisfy New Zealand health requirements

-• Commercial capacity between New Zealand and Europe will be increased, by New Zealand approving a second daily flight between Doha to Auckland by Qatar Airways
+• Commercial capacity between New Zealand and Europe will be increased, by New Zealand approving a second daily flight between Doha and Auckland by Qatar Airways.

 It is expected that the first foreign government-organised charter flight, operated by Air New Zealand, could leave New Zealand as early as Friday evening.
 Commercial options continue to be available to stranded foreign nationals.

-Peters said travel restrictions associated with Alert Level 4 would continue to apply for all foreign nationals, except for those travelling to leave the country.
+Peters said travel restrictions associated with alert level 4 would continue to apply for all foreign nationals, except for those travelling to leave the country.

 "If you do not have a confirmed international ticket, then you must stay in self-isolation.
-Stay put and continue to follow Alert Level 4 guidelines and maintain your bubble," he said.
+Stay put and continue to follow alert level 4 guidelines and maintain your bubble," he said.

 "New Zealanders returning home from overseas will continue to be subject to strict screening and self-isolation requirements; and domestic travel by New Zealanders will continue to be reserved for essential workers only."